When you have a lot of projects and tasks it can be nice to separate what is currently actionable/relevant and what you want to do "later".

 Start dates & Dependencies

 The backburner also plays an important role with start dates (e.g. don't work on this before December 1st) and dependencies (e.g. only work on this project after project X is finished).
-Any item that is not "ready for action" yet based on these parameters will live in the Backburner and automatically get moved out of the Backburner when the time is ready.
+Any item that is not "ready for action" yet based on these parameters will live in the Backburner and automatically get moved out of the Backburner when the time is right.